Has a Death Occurred? We Are Available 24/7 (843) 501-9441 Live Chat

 After a death, family members must take legal considerations into account.
 This helps ensure that the following days can be spent grieving and planning a funeral while personal and financial assets are taken care of.

-It’s not a necessity to hire a lawyer through this process, although The Island Funeral Home and Crematory highly recommends that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although The Island Funeral Home and Crematory highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one: